 Despite a number of African countries being significant coffee-producers – such as Ethiopia, Rwanda, Côte d’Ivoire, Uganda, Kenya and Tanzania – the vast majority of production is exported to developed nations, with very little consumed on the African continent.

-They are the founders of Café Neo, a coffee shop chain enjoying a first-mover advantage in Lagos.
-The brand – similar to those found in Cape Town’s Woodstock or Silicon Valley – is targeting creatives and entrepreneurs with its free wifi, workspaces, meeting environment, jazz music and – of course – world-class African coffee.
+They are the founders of Café Neo, a coffee-shop chain enjoying a first-mover advantage in Lagos.
+The brand is targeting creatives and entrepreneurs with its free wifi, workspaces, meeting environment, jazz music and – of course – world-class African coffee.

 Since its launch in 2012, Café Neo has grown to include seven standalone stores and six office locations in Lagos, as well as a franchise operation in Rwanda.
 The brothers are now looking at expanding to Ghana and Côte d’Ivoire.